ezael/magento-2-api-made-easy/README.md

 # magento-2-api-made-easy
 ## Synopsis
-A litttle PHP Class who can help using the Magento 2 REST API.
+A litttle PHP Class which can help using the Magento 2 REST API.
 Easy to understand, easy to use !
 Still working on it ^^.

 ## API Reference